qlik-oss/nebula-table-utils/README.md

 PV_TABLE_DIR="../PIVOT_TABLE/in/your/machine"
 ```

-4. now if you run `yarn build:watch`, whatever change you make into this directory will be copied to the node_modules of your local pivot table project.
+4. now if you run `pnpm build:watch`, whatever change you make into this directory will be copied to the node_modules of your local pivot table project.

 **NOTE:** Pls keep in mind that this is a temporary solution, we will fix this as soon as possible.